-For this logo, I wanted something different and yet representative of a writing club that is Sharing and Talking About Writing – our credo.
+For this logo, I wanted something different and yet representative of a writing club that is Sharing and Talking About Writing — our credo and slogan.

 I brainstormed what we do during and between our meetings: oral sharing (in meetings), critiquing (in meetings), exercises (in meetings), market and competition announcements (in meetings), prompts (for between meetings), writing (between meetings), editing (between meetings) and competitions (between meetings).
-Then I brainstormed symbols for each of these: pen, pencil-and-eraser, computer, and quill-and-ink for writing, for instance.
-(I’ll spare you the rest.)
+Then I brainstormed symbols for each of these; for writing, for instance, I brainstormed pen, pencil-and-eraser, computer, and quill-and-ink.

-I finally found an overarching theme: story, the symbols of which include: mind, speaking and story circle.
-This theme and the original logo led, through several drafts, to this contest entry.
+I finally found an overarching theme: story, the symbols of which include mind, speaking and story circle.
+This theme and the original letterhead led, through several drafts, to this contest entry.

 The logo stands for storymaking, writing and storytelling.